 The tasks are divided into 5 performance domains (Process Groups).
 You should go through this list to check if you have done some of these tasks while managing projects(s).
 You should have experience in all five process groups across all your project management experience.
 However, on a single project, you do not need to have experience in all five groups.

 What is Leading and Directing a Project?

 It means that you should have performed the role of a project manager and managed a complete project or part of a project.
 Essentially, it means that you should have done some of the PM tasks that are listed in PMP Exam Content Outline.

-- You should have worked either 4500 hours or 7500 hours of PM experience.
+- You should have PM Experience of either 4500 hours or 7500 hours depending on your educational qualification.

 - You cannot count entire working duration of a project towards 4500/7500 hours.
-You can count only those hours that were used to perform PM tasks.
+Rather, you can count only those hours that were spent for performing the PM tasks.

 - You should have experience of all 5 performance domains (or Process Groups).
 However, this experience is not needed in a single project.

 To meet PMP certification eligibility, you should have 4500/7500 of PM Experience as defined by the tasks listed in the Exam Content Outline.

 II.
 35 Contact Hours of Formal Project Management Education